jsmarier-courses/exploratory-data-analysis-and-pitch-jou4100-f25-group-1/jou4100-eda-group-1.md

 ### 3.2.
 Cleaning Data

 The first function we used for data cleanup was “Freeze Column.”
-This function keeps an area of a worksheet [visiible while you scroll to another area of the worksheet](https://support.microsoft.com/en-us/office/freeze-panes-to-lock-rows-and-columns-dab2ffc9-020d-4026-8121-67dd25f2508f)(Freeze Panes to Lock Rows and Columns, n.d.).Since our dataset contains 26 columns, we decided to freeze Column A, which displays the titles of the variables being measured.
+This function keeps an area of a worksheet [visible while you scroll to another area of the worksheet](https://support.microsoft.com/en-us/office/freeze-panes-to-lock-rows-and-columns-dab2ffc9-020d-4026-8121-67dd25f2508f)(Freeze Panes to Lock Rows and Columns, n.d.).Since our dataset contains 26 columns, we decided to freeze Column A, which displays the titles of the variables being measured.
 Doing so allows us to easily reference what each value represents, even as we navigate through the rest of the data.

 To ensure that there were no extra spaces, we used the “Trim whitespace” function by clicking on Data > Data Cleanup > Trim whitespace.